NATO, Submarines and Looking Back on Tragedy

 And so

 we've got to, I think people are understanding that just as the battleships had to change, and by that I mean it's good to have surface ships.
+So we have frigates now.

 They're basically light cruisers in World War II, but they're jam-packed with missiles and with anti-aircraft missiles, and they're very valuable.

-By that, I mean they're going to have to go back to the World War II idea that you might want to have, instead of
+And the same thing's going to have to happen with these fleet carriers.
+By that I mean they're going to have to go back to the World War II idea that you might want to have, instead of

 13,